byu-cs460/byu-cs460/hw-create-vm/README.md

 10. On the host machine, select "Devices" from the VirtualBox menu, then select "Shared Folders", then "Shared Folders Settings...".
-Click the button to add a shared folder, then choose which host folder to share (e.g., `/Users/username/VMshared`, where `username` is your actual username) and, where it will mount on the guest filesystem (e.g., `/home/username/host`, where `username` is your actual username).
+Click the button to add a shared folder, then choose which host folder to share (e.g., `/Users/$USER/VMshared`, where your actual username replaces `$USER`) and where it will mount on the guest filesystem (e.g., `/home/$USER/host`).
 Selecting both "Auto-mount" and "Make permanent" is recommended.
 For more information see the [official documentation](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/sharedfolders.html).

 11. From the prompt, add your user to the `vboxsf` (VirtualBox shared folders)
     group:

     ```
-    $ sudo usermod -a -G vboxsf username
+    $ sudo usermod -a -G vboxsf $USER
     ```

-    (Replace `username` with your username.)

     Now log out of LXDE and log back in.
-As a member of the `vboxsf` group, you will be able to access the folder `/Users/username/VMshared` (or whichever folder you selected) on the host from `/home/username/host` (or whichever mount point you selected) in the VM.
+As a member of the `vboxsf` group, you will be able to access the folder `/Users/$USER/VMshared` (or whichever folder you selected) on the host from `/home/$USER/host` (or whichever mount point you selected) in the VM.

 12. On the host machine, select "Devices" from the VirtualBox menu, then select